coha-it/dr-oliver-haas.de/wp-content/plugins/clearfy/components/assets-manager/readme.txt

 2. Assets manager

 == Changelog ==
+= 2.0.1 (12.10.2019) =
+* Fixed: The bug with save mode.
+* Fixed: Some conditions (entire website) didn't work.
+It could be due save mode.
+* Fixed: Critical a php error which related "Call to undefined function wp_scripts_get_suffix".

+= 2.0.0 (03.10.2019) =
+* The interface has become more compact and friendly.
+* The speed and productivity of the editor is increased, it loads faster and does not freeze, as it was before.
+* Extended conditional logic has been added, now you can create complex conditions for disabling assets.
+* An additional mode has appeared to completely disable the plugin (you can disable not only scripts, but also stop executing plugin scripts).
+* Known bugs in the previous version are fixed.

+= 1.1.0 =
+* Added: Compatibility with Wordpress 4.2 - 5.x
+* Added: Multisite support
+* Fixed: Minor bugs

 = 1.0.7 =
 * Fixed: Added compatibility with ithemes sync
 * Fixed: Minor style fixes